 Moisture on the surface of a textile promotes bacteria growth, but the outside of the wool fibre stays relatively dry.
 The surface of the fibre in wool is water repellent, which prevents bacteria growth and its resulting bad smell.

 WOOLPOWER CAN BE WASHED AT 60 °C

 Sometimes though you just have to wash your Woolpower garment.
 Our Ullfrotté Original and Woolpower LITE undergarments can be machine washed at 60 °C and tumble-dried at a medium heat.
 The surface of wool’s fibres is covered with small scales, which means that woollen clothes can become bobbled when washed.
 But Woolpower’s clothes are treated so the wool is machine washable.

 When you wash clothes made of wool, you can use Woolcare, our own washing detergent for wool.
-It’s a gentle detergent that contains lanolin, a natural wool fat, which helps to retain the fine qualities of wool.
-You can also use a normal detergent too, or simply don’t use any detergent at all.
+It’s a gentle detergent that contains lanolin, the natural fat found in wool, which helps to retain the fine qualities of wool.
+You can also use a normal detergent, or not any detergent at all.
 Normal water works – as it comes.
-Don’t use fabric conditioner, as Woolpower clothes are lovely and soft already.
-The clothes can also be tumble-dried but the material shouldn’t be over-dried.
-That can damage the fibres.
+Fabric softener shouldn’t be used, and isn’t necessary, as Woolpower clothes are lovely and soft already.
+The clothes can also be tumble-dried, but the material shouldn’t be over-dried.
+This can damage the fibers.